PatchaIT/TheRenewTTS/ReadMe.txt

 [Unchanged]

 > #### Replace links with
-If the above option is enabled, links will be replaced with this text.
+If `Clean links` is checked, links will be replaced with this text.

 [Unchanged]